yinheli/TDengine/docs/en/25-application/01-telegraf.md

 Log in to the Grafana interface using a web browser at `IP:3000`, with the system's initial username and password being `admin/admin`.
 Click on the gear icon on the left and select `Plugins`, you should find the TDengine data source plugin icon.
-Click on the plus icon on the left and select `Import` to get the data from `https://github.com/taosdata/grafanaplugin/blob/master/examples/telegraf/grafana/dashboards/telegraf-dashboard-v3.json` (for TDengine 3.0. for TDengine 2.x, please use `telegraf-dashboard-v2.json`), download the dashboard JSON file and import it.
+Click on the plus icon on the left and select `Import` to get the data from `https://github.com/taosdata/grafanaplugin/blob/master/examples/telegraf/grafana/dashboards/telegraf-dashboard-v2.json`, download the dashboard JSON file and import it.
 You will then see the dashboard in the following screen.

 ![TDengine Database IT-DevOps-Solutions-telegraf-dashboard](./IT-DevOps-Solutions-telegraf-dashboard.webp)

 ## Wrap-up

 The above demonstrates how to quickly build a IT DevOps visualization system.
-Thanks to the schemaless protocol parsing feature in TDengine and ability to integrate easily with a large software ecosystem, users can build an efficient and easy-to-use IT DevOps visualization system in just a few minutes.
+Thanks to the new schemaless protocol parsing feature in TDengine version 2.4.0.0 and ability to integrate easily with a large software ecosystem, users can build an efficient and easy-to-use IT DevOps visualization system in just a few minutes.
 Please refer to the official documentation and product implementation cases for other features.